adamsburge/geographica/README.md

 ## Basic Site Overview

-The webapp is split into two html pages.
-The first page, the home page, serves solely as a landing page and to provide the user with the inspirational quote encouraging them to learn about Geography by playing the game.
+The webapp is split into two HTML pages.
+The home page serves solely as a landing page and to provide the user with the inspirational quote encouraging them to learn about geography by playing the game.
 The second page, the game page, is where the interactive game begins.
 The user is asked a series of questions about various geographic regions and the webapp provides the user with feedback based on correct or incorrect answers.
 It also allows the user to open a hint modal box which provides the user with a custom Google-maps-like interface to explore the geography of the world and find the answers to the questions.

 ## Home Page
 ![Home Page Screenshot](assets/images/home.png)